zw123han/Conference-App/phase2/README.txt

-SETUP: Follow the instructions in SETUP INSTRUCTIONS.mp4 to setup mongodb. *MaKe sure to hit apply after you installed*.
+SETUP: Follow the instructions in SETUP INSTRUCTIONS.mp4 to setup mongodb.
+Make sure to hit apply.
-Watch our video demo instead if you cannot set this up.
+You can find the driver pre downloaded in our phase 2 folder (mongo-java-driver-3.12.7.jar).
+Alternatively, if you cannot setup mongodb, watch the video demo of our program instead.

 1. Run main
 2. Follow prompts to login as existing user: "Admin" (password == "123"), alternatively create your own standard user account.